History of Turku: Medieval city (1229–1499)

 On 23 January 1229, Pope Gregory IX granted permission to move the episcopal seat from Nousiainen to Koroinen, which is presently located near the centre of Turku.
 The ecclesiastical centre of the diocese of Finland was situated in Nousiainen until the early 13th century with a degree of historical certainty.
 The written source refers to the bishop of Finland (Finlandensis episcopus).
 The current city of Turku regards this as the founding year.
 In a letter (Episcopus Aboensis) dated 24 February 1259, Pope Alexander IV first mentioned the name of Åbo (Turku) and the bishop of Turku.
-No document has survived, but it is likely that Turku received its town charter from the King of Sweden at the turn of the 13th and 14th centuries.
+No document has survived, but it is likely that Turku received its town charter at the joint initiative of the King of Sweden and the Dominican Convent of Saint Olaf (founded in 1249) at the turn of the 13th and 14th centuries.

 The first town seal dates from 1309, and the town council and mayor are first mentioned in documents dating from 1323 and 1324.

-During the 12th and 13th centuries, Sweden, Denmark and various German entities all had a presence in Finland.
-Over time, Catholic Sweden gradually strengthened its position, leading to conflicts with the Orthodox Novgorod Republic.
-The expansion finally came to an end with the conclusion of peace in 1323.
-The Treaty of Nöteborg partitioned Finland into Western Catholicism and the far-eastern parts into Orthodoxy.
+According to an outdated theory, there was already a settlement in Turku in the 13th century formed by German merchants, which was granted city rights at the end of the century.
+This settlement also included the wooden church on the Unikankare hill, which was replaced by the Cathedral.
+According to the old idea, the settlement also first arose around Unikankare, from where it spread to the Great Square area in the 14th century.

 Construction of Turku Castle began at the end of the 13th century.